OhYash/KnowledgeDay/_posts/2020-12-13-mobile-formfactors.md

 But samsung recently filed a patent for a phone with a pop up flexible display.
 Guess why...

 The purpose is to make room for a speaker resonance chamber.
-Literally nothing else dounds useful here.
+Literally nothing else sounds useful here.